meister03/discord-hybrid-sharding/README.md

 - Inbuilt Eval Timeout, how long to wait until getting response back
 - No addition Listeners ==> less memory leak, better than .broadCastEval
 - Client has not to be ready
-- All Clusters has not to be ready (just traget Cluster)
+- All Clusters has not to be ready (just target Cluster)

 client.cluster.evalOnCluster(`this.cluster.id`, {cluster: 0, timeout: 10000})
 ```